ArvinJA/scrape_discord/README.md

 and any such use may put your account in peril.
 The allowed way to scrape is to register a bot to your discord server and use the bot's token.

-Requirements: discordy.py, asyncio, python3
+Requirements: discordy.py, asyncio, python3.4+
-(only tested with python 3.4.3 and discord.py 0.16.8)

 Saves reactions and "cleaned" messages to different files

+Tested with:
+python 3.4.3
+python 3.6.4